codingforeveryone/READMEs/scope-and-hoisting.md

 ![Javascript Hoisting](https://encrypted-tbn3.gstatic.com/images?q=tbn:ANd9GcS4RTdLDeAdSU3zqbT8LoCm2dYPCqIZzxmlKCSePWursKYl-sh-)

-If we don't declare variables with the `var` keyword then automatically they become global variables.
+If we don't declare variables with the `var` keyword, and there is a global variable of the same name, then it is assumed you are referring to the global variable.

 ```javascript
 var name = "E.T";